Global Grant Application - GG2688284

 Villages In Partnership (VIP), our partner organization, has identified five villages that face a shortfall of about seven (7) boreholes of Malawi's standard of one borehole serving 50 households:

-• Manduwasa (460 ppl),
+• Manduwasa (460 people),

-• Makuluni (635),
+• Makuluni (635 people),

-• Mmwala (1,405),
+• Mmwala (1,405 people),

-• Maulana (890), and
+• Maulana (890 people), and

-• Maliwata (1,135).
+• Maliwata (1,135 people).

 VIP is a 501(c)3 and a Malawi recognised NGO.
 The Downers Grove and Blantyre Rotary clubs have worked together in the past with VIP to complete a previous global well-drilling grant, GG2122731.